ponder-lab/Optimize-Java-8-Streams-Refactoring/CONTRIBUTING.md

 ## Building

-The project includes a maven configuration file using the tycho plug-in, which is part of the [maven eclipse plugin](http://www.eclipse.org/m2e/).
+The project includes a maven configuration file using the Tycho plug-in, which is part of the [maven eclipse plugin](http://www.eclipse.org/m2e/).
 Running `mvn install` will install *most* dependencies.
 Note that if you are not using maven, this plugin depends on https://github.com/khatchad/edu.cuny.citytech.refactoring.common, the **Eclipse SDK**, **Eclipse SDK tests**, the **Eclipse testing framework** (may also be called the **Eclipse Test Framework**), and [Metrics](http://metrics2.sourceforge.net).
 Some of these can be installed from the "Install New Software..." menu option under "Help" in Eclipse.

 ## Generating Entry Points Files